MakeSchool-Tutorials/JSON-API-Swift3/P02-Making-API-Calls/content.md

 slug: api-calls-alamofire
 ---

 In this exercise, we'll be dealing with _live data_ from iTunes' top 25 _movie_ feed.
-We'll make a real network request and get the current data!
+We'll make a real network request and get to work without the current data!

 Your mission now is to use the `Movie` struct we created to show information about a random movie from iTunes' top 25!